-Caution: This catalog comprises of the program structure, course offerings and their requirements.
-This document shall be under continued perusal and revision by the committee members, hence the catalog and the content therein are subject to amendment during any semester, and the requirements for the program may be increased or reduced.
+Caution: This catalog comprises of the program structure, course offerings and their requirements, which is not an irreversible document.
+It is not a declaration made once for all, as it is under continued perusal and revision, and therefore has sufficient room improvement, whenever felt by the committee members assigned for this task.
+This catalog and the content therein are also subject to amendment during any semester, and the requirements for the program may be increased or reduced.
 Students should be aware that the University College reserves the right to revise any of the requirements.
 They assume full responsibility towards the requirements and its adherence under all circumstances.

 Graduation requirements for the students are prescribed in the student catalog in effect at time of his/her matriculation.
-It is to be noted that to graduate, a student must successfully complete at least 123 credits and acquire a cumulative GPA of at least 2.0.
+It is to be noted that to graduate, a student must successfully complete at least 120 credits and acquire a cumulative GPA of at least 2.0.
 In case of change in credits associated with a course, the total credits required for graduation in the program may also respectively change.
 All such procedures are supervised by the Chair Person and any major changes in course offerings are equivalently reflected in the Graduation Requirements.